hspathak/Python-Scripts/README.md

 # Python-Scripts
-This repo will contain various python scripts which I had created just for fun :P
+This repo will contain various python scripts which I had created for some tasks that I found very tedious.
+Script list and description are maintained in this read me file.